 The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on Monday, December 1, to guard against paratroopers.
 Two members of each tank and half-track crews remained with their vehicles at all times.

-The morning of December 8, the battalion’s officers were informed of the Japanese attack on Pearl Harbor and ordered to their units.
+On the morning of December 8, the battalion’s officers were informed of the Japanese attack on Pearl Harbor and ordered to their units.
 Howard was assigned to one of the half-tracks of HQ Company, used for reconnaissance, which meant he was at the perimeter of the airfield.
 Howard can be seen in a half-track photo, that often appears in books on the Battle of Bataan.

 The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.